Pop Culture Madness!

 On his wedding day in 1956, Beryl Lailey promised to keep a canned whole chicken until his 50th Anniversary, when he would eat it.
 He did and did not become ill.

-One reason why The Ten Commandments are on display at so many courthouses in the US is because Cecil B DeMille gave away 4,000 tablets engraved with the scripture to promote the 1956 film, The Ten Commandments.
+One reason The Ten Commandments are on display at so many courthouses in the US is that Cecil B DeMille gave away 4,000 tablets engraved with the scripture to promote the 1956 film The Ten Commandments.

 NBC introduced its multicolored peacock logo in 1956 to entice people to buy color TVs manufactured by RCA, which owned the network.